 People can be one of the prime generators of static electricity.
-The simple act of walking around or the motions required in repairing a circuit board can generate several thousand volts of electrostatic charge on the human body.
-If not properly controlled, this static charge can easily discharge into an ESD sensitive device - a typical Human Body Model discharge.
-Also, a person can transfer charge to a circuit board or other item making it vulnerable to Charged Device Model events in a subsequent process.
+The simple act of walking around or the motions required in repairing a circuit board, can generate several thousand volts of electrostatic charge on the human body.
+If not properly controlled, this static charge can easily discharge into an ESDS item - a typical HBM discharge.
+Also, a person can transfer charge to a circuit board or other item making it vulnerable to CDM events in a subsequent process.

-Even in highly automated assembly and test processes, people still handle ESDS ... in the warehouse, in repair, in the lab, in transport.
-For this reason, ESD control programs place considerable emphasis on controlling personnel generated electrostatic discharge.
+Even in highly automated assembly and test processes, people still handle ESDS items, this includes but is not limited to:in the warehouse, in repair, in the lab, in transport.
+For this reason, ESD control programs place considerable emphasis on controlling electrostatic charge on personnel.
 Similarly, the movement of mobile equipment (such as carts or trolleys) and other wheeled equipment through the facility also can generate substantial static charges that can transfer to the products being transported on this equipment.